elvircrn/bcomp/Reference/Functions.md

 ## Caller Rules

+After the subroutine returns (immediately following the call instruction), the caller can expect to find the return value of the subroutine in the register EAX.
+To restore the machine state, the caller should:
+* Remove the parameters from stack.
+This restores the stack to its state before the call was performed.
+* Restore the contents of caller-saved registers (EAX, ECX, EDX) by popping them off of the stack.
+The caller can assume that no other registers were modified by the subroutine.

 ```
 push (ebx)    /* Push last parameter first */
 push $216      /* Push the second parameter */